genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/manage-configurations.md

 ## Reuse a working configuration

-Configurations are reusable.
-Once a configuration is working correctly, you can apply it to multiple input files in subsequent jobs without recreating it.
+Once you have validated a configuration through dry-run testing, it becomes the foundation of your ingestion pipeline: the same configuration can be applied to any number of input files that share the same structure or come from the same source, without any further setup.
+This makes it straightforward to automate ingestion, for example, to process a batch of files or integrate transformation jobs into a recurring pipeline.

 ## Archive a configuration